-Study participation will involve several consecutive overnight visits at the study site, including three 6-8 hour Study Drug Visits.
+Study participation will involve a number of several hour in-person visits with the therapy pair, including 8-hour Study Drug Sessions.
 This personal interaction may increase your risk of becoming infected with SARS-CoV-2 (coronavirus that causes COVID-19 disease).
-The Study Team will follow local and national COVID-19 prevention guidelines for healthcare workers and all precautions will be taken to reduce this risk, such as screening for symptoms before in-person visits, using face masks, cleaning surfaces, and washing hands.
-For your safety and the safety of Study Team, we recommend that you also follow the local and national safety guidelines for prevention of COVID-19, which may include wearing a face mask while in public, maintaining 6-feet distance between yourself and others outside of your household, and other physical distancing guidelines in order to reduce the potential for COVID-19 infection.
+Some visits will be performed via telemedicine to reduce your possible exposure, and other precautions will be taken to try to reduce this risk (such as screening for symptoms before in-person visits, using face masks, cleaning surfaces, washing hands).
+For your safety and the safety of study staff, we recommend that you follow the local and federal safety guidelines for prevention of COVID-19, which may include wearing a face mask while in public, maintaining 6-feet distance between yourself and others outside of your household, and other physical distancing guidelines in order to reduce the potential for COVID-19 infection.
 The Study Team will ask you about your habits prior to in person visits, and together you will figure out a safe plan for reducing risk while attending in-person visits.
-This plan may include testing for the virus, isolating at home if exposed, or other changes to your habits.
-These recommendations may change as the impact of the COVID-19 pandemic changes over time and your Study Team will update you as needed.
+This plan may include testing for the virus, isolating at home, or other changes to your habits.